github/opensource.guide/getting-started/legal.md

 When you create a new project on GitHub, you are given the option to select a license.
 Including one of the above licenses will make your GitHub project open source.
-If you’d like to see other license options, use [http://choosealicense.com](http://choosealicense.com) to find the right license for you.
+If you’d like to see other license options, check out [Choose a License](http://choosealicense.com) to find the right license for you.

 ## Do I need a contributor agreement in addition to my open source license?